SaaS marketing is unlike any other type of marketing.

 For SaaS companies with several different products or pricing tiers, creating a triple persona may be strategic.
 Here’s an example of the triple persona that may effectively reach into several different demographic niches.

-You will drive your SaaS forward in powerful ways if you simply start to answer four basic questions.
+You will drive your SaaS forward in powerful ways if you answer four basic questions.